vbucode/chatbot/README.md

 # Iluza-chatbot like Eliza chat bot
-# requrements: use tokenize
+requrements: use tokenize
-# database need line like textfromuser:reply
+database need with line like textfromuser:reply